kswope/book-learnin/README.md

     specify { expect(user.name).to eq("fred") }

-Why not just use it('') instead of specify() ???
+Why not just use it('') instead of specify() , I'm confused

 expect() takes any object as an argument and returns ExpectationTarget

-ExpectationTarget olds on to the object and itself responds to two messages, to() and not_to()
+ExpectationTarget holds on to the object and itself responds to two messages, to() and not_to()

 Both to() and not_to() expect as an argument a RSpec matcher.